Dilaudid Addiction Signs and Symptoms – Understanding the Abuse

 With systematic use, users of the opioid hydromorphone are prone to form a physical dependency on the drug.
 Dilaudid acts on the central nervous system’s μ-opioid receptors.
 As a result, it produces analgesic effects, primarily by reducing pain.

 With regular use, the central nervous system adapts its functioning.
 This is to accommodate the drug as the body compensates for the fine balance in brain chemistry necessary for normal functioning.
 When the CNS has completely adapted to the presence of the drug, the user is no longer able to function normally without it.
 As a result, one can classify them to be drug dependent.

 The company gives a black box warning against physical and psychological dependency on Dilaudid.
 This is in the product monograph included in the drug’s packaging.

-Have you developed a physical dependency on Dilaudid?
-Have you acquired a tolerance for the drug?
-Then, carefully consider the possibility that you may became an addict.
-Long term users of opiates are at a very real danger of substance addiction.
+Has one developed a physical dependency on Dilaudid?
+Has one acquired tolerance for the drug?
+Then, carefully consider the possibility that one may become an addict.
+Long term users of opiates are at very real danger of substance addiction.
 However, what are the Dilaudid addiction signs?

 Potential Dilaudid Addiction – Signs and Symptoms